 Here’s the story behind this discovery.
 Four weeks ago I was scrolling through the Audible books I downloaded four months prior and ran across The Life Changing Magic of Tidying Up, by Marie Kondo.
-I originally downloaded the book because it was a New York Times best seller and I love tidying and organizing.
-I finished the book in two days and found myself with a floor full of clothes.
-The book is an introduction to the KonMari Method, which emphasizes only keeping things that bring you joy and you tackle decluttering by category.
+I finished the book in two days and on day three found myself with a floor full of clothes.
+The book is an introduction to the KonMari Method™, which emphasizes only keeping things that bring you joy and you tackle tidying by category.
 The timeliness of this rediscovery on Audible was more than timely; it soon became my prep for the Winter Solstice and New Year.

-Clothes – In the spirit of self-compassion and self-care I went all in to clear my space both mentally and physically.
+Clothes – In the spirit of self-compassion and self-care I went all in to tidy my space.
 The total process took about four weeks.
 I went into seclusion, hiding from the holiday parties, happy hours and gatherings.
 My home consumed me.
 The first category being clothes, of course.
 Marie advises to take out everything in each category, even the clothes packed away for the season.
 So, I did as I was advised, and before I knew it I had a mount of clothes.
 If it didn’t bring me joy I let it go.
 I even gave away precious pieces from Japan and Africa.
 As a result, all seasons of clothing are in my closet, making packing for vacations easier!
 Yipee!
 Thank you Marie…. (because it’s all about vacay prep).

 Sewing and Art Supplies – The hardest part was sorting through sewing and craft supplies.
 It was during this category that I began to feel a little weak and distressed.
 When opening up the cabinets and bins I realized ever since I started my current job four years ago I have done very little creatively; pouring everything into my job and neglecting my creative spirit.
 My stomach ached.
 Flipping through the pages of my art portfolio and letters from my mom of our business that will never be.
 But….I let go very tenderly.
 Then I had the revelation that if I could give, sell or donate these items to people who would appreciate them the process would bring more joy.
 So, I had seven piles of art supplies and did the following: